yoshiyahoo/Obsidian-Vault/School/math/stats/Stats_chapter_five.md

 $$p(x) = \frac{n!}{(n-x)! * x!} * p^x * q^{n - x}$$
 where n is the number of trials, x are the number of successes, p is the probability of success, and q is the probability of failure where $q = 1 - p$

-use binompdf (binomial probability) in calculator to calculate exact values
+use `binompdf(# trails, probability, # successes)` (binomial probability) in calculator to calculate exact values

-use binomcdf (binomial cumulative probability) in calculator to calculate less than or equal to x successes in n trials
+use `binomcdf(# trails, probability, #successes)` (binomial cumulative probability) in calculator to calculate less than or equal to x successes in n trials

 ### Formulas for binomial experiment
 1. Mean: $\mu = n * p$